 So it occurred to me, why not just shave it?

-I remembered years ago I had thought I could groom the pupsters at home and I had ordered these electric animal grooming clippers by Oster.
+I remembered years ago I had thought I could groom the pupsters at home.
+And I had ordered these electric animal grooming clippers by Oster.

 I only tried to groom them with it a few times because they wouldn’t be still and the results were terrible.
-I wondered if I’d kept the clippers.
+So I wondered if I’d kept the clippers.

-I went looking in one of the two walk in closets in my bedroom where all things tend to eventually end up and I found them right away.
+I went looking in one of the two walk-in closets in my bedroom where all things tend to eventually end up.
+And I found them right away.

 It’s hard to hold a mirror while looking in another mirror while attempting to shave one’s head, I learned.
 My biggest fear was cutting my ears.